QuaSi-Software/Documentation/docs/resie_energy_systems.md

 There are some constellations of transformers that cause problems when determining the order of operation with the above algorithm.
 If a simulation gives an unexpected result, this may be due to an incorrect calculation order.
 It can then help to use the order output in auxiliary_info as the basis for a custom-defined `order_of_operation` in the input file that can map the energy system correctly (see [this section](../resie_input_file_format/#order-of-operation)).
 If calculation time does not matter much, it may be possible to achieve an optimal calculation result by adding further potential steps.
 The following lists a non-exhaustive collection of these problematic constellations:

--   A middle bus or middle transformer that is part of a parallel branch may cause problems at the moment for the automated generation of the order of operation.
+-   A middle bus or middle transformer that is part of a parallel branch may cause problems for the automated generation of the order of operation.
 Although, it should be possible to simulate these energy systems with a custom order.

 <center>![Middle Transformer in parallels](fig/240708_transformer_chain_ooo_problematic_systems_MT_in_parallel.svg)</center>